SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 ------------------

-If your gamemaster is using the Wound levels option with Body Points, see the appropriate table in the “Damage” chapter to determine the range of Body Points associated with each Wound level.
+If your gamemaster is using the Wound levels option with Body Points, see the appropriate table in the "Damage" chapter to determine the range of Body Points associated with each Wound level.
 If your gamemaster is only using Wounds, you don’t need to ﬁgure out the Body Points range; you can put a line through that column if you’d like.